The game is Mind Meld.

 “[Close] said all of us are connected by an invisible string located at the base of each of our skulls.
 This string links our brains and also our hearts,” wrote Allen.
 “Del believed this invisible cord enables us to anticipate each other’s moves onstage and to say the same thing at the same time.”

-At first, it seems like a far-out idea that could only come from, well, a coked-out pagan.
+At first, it seems like a far-out idea.
 Olivia, however, explains it in a more digestible manner.

 “Group mind is kind of this unspoken language,” she said.
 “It’s not just in improv; it’s all over.
 It’s kind of serendipitous.
 It’s like when you and your friend say the same word at the same time.
 In improv, it’s making sure that everyone is on the same page without saying anything.”